Welcome to Beskydy2024

 September 24-26, 2024

-Venue: Velke Karlovice, Wellness Hotel Horal
+Venue: Velke Karlovice, Hotel Horal

 Nature-based solutions (NBS) are socio-ecological arrangements that benefit both humans, non-humans, and their living environments.
 While the importance of NBS is already well acknowledged, the intertwined dynamics of the social and the ecological processes, and particularly their relevance for governance is still not well understood.
 Little attention has also been given how nature can inspire governance.
 Beskydy 2024 workshop explores nature-based governance in co-evolutionary and co-creative perspective by responding to people and non-human views and for more effective transformation pathways towards inclusive and resilient communities.